nbonfante/DS-User-Guide/user-guide/docs/curating/policies.md

 One-on-one support: We hold <a href="https://www.designsafe-ci.org/rw/user-guides/curating-publishing-projects/curation-office-hours/">virtual office hours</a> twice a week during which a curator is available for real-time consulting with individuals and teams.
 Other virtual consulting times can be scheduled on demand.
 Users can also submit Help tickets, which are answered within 24 hours, as well as send emails to the curators.
 Users also communicate with curatorial staff via the DesignSafe Slack channel.
 The curatorial staff includes a natural hazards engineer, a data librarian, and a USEX specialist.
 Furthermore, developers are on call to assist when needed.

-Guidance on Best Practices: Curatorial staff prepares <a href="https://youtube.com/playlist?list=PL2GxvrdFrBlkwHBgQ47pZO-77ZLrJKYHV">guides</a> and <a href="https://www.youtube.com/playlist?list=PL2GxvrdFrBlkwHBgQ47pZO-77ZLrJKYHV">video tutorials</a>, including special training materials for <a href="https://youtu.be/nQqRoFusEsU">Undergraduate Research Experience</a> students and for <a href="https://www.designsafe-ci.org/rw/user-guides/managing-data/ef-checklist/">Graduate Students working at Experimental Facilities</a>.
+Guidance on Best Practices: Curatorial staff prepares <a href="https://youtube.com/playlist?list=PL2GxvrdFrBlkwHBgQ47pZO-77ZLrJKYHV">step-by-step instructions</a> and <a href="https://www.youtube.com/playlist?list=PL2GxvrdFrBlkwHBgQ47pZO-77ZLrJKYHV">video tutorials</a>, including special training materials for <a href="https://youtu.be/nQqRoFusEsU">Undergraduate Research Experience</a> students and for <a href="https://www.designsafe-ci.org/rw/user-guides/managing-data/ef-checklist/">Graduate Students working at Experimental Facilities</a>.

 Webinars by Researchers: Various researchers in our community contribute to our curation and publication efforts by conducting webinars in which they relay their data curation and publication experiences.
 Some examples are webinars on curation and publication of <a href="https://www.youtube.com/watch?v=iYzvYi-SY8Q&amp;list=PL2GxvrdFrBlk31A0BhTFUGidpAbyJPXi4&amp;index=13">hybrid simulations,</a> <a href="https://www.youtube.com/watch?v=xUyFJwZmyqM">field research </a>and <a href="https://www.youtube.com/watch?v=kTy3y5_XLJ0">social sciences</a> datasets.

 ### Data Publication and Usage

-#### Protected Data { #protecteddata }
+#### Protected Data

 Protected data are information subject to regulation under relevant privacy and data protection laws, such as <a href="https://www.hhs.gov/hipaa/for-professionals/privacy/laws-regulations/index.html">HIPAA</a>, <a href="https://studentprivacy.ed.gov/faq/what-ferpa">FERPA</a> and <a href="https://csrc.nist.gov/projects/risk-management/detailed-overview">FISMA</a>, as well as human subjects data containing <a href="https://security.utexas.edu/policies/irusp#definitions">Personally Identifiable Information (PII)</a> and data involving vulnerable populations and or containing <a href="https://en.wikipedia.org/wiki/Information_sensitivity">sensitive information</a>.